 Third, in James 4:17, the Bible says, "Anyone, then, who knows the good he ought to do and doesn't do it, sins."
 The Bible is clear that we are all born with a sin nature as a result of being in Adam (Roman 5:12).
 This is what is called the doctrine of original sin.
-However, the Scriptures make a distinction between original sin and actual (or volitional) sins.
-While all are guilty of original sin, moral responsibility and understanding is necessary for our being accountable for actual sins (Deuteronomy 1:39; Isaiah 7:16).
+However, the Scriptures make a distinction between original sin and actual sins.
+While all are guilty of original sin, moral responsibility and understanding is necessary for our being accountable for actual sins (Deuteronomy 1:30; Isaiah 7:16).
 It is to the one who knows to do right and does not do it that sin is reckoned.
-This is the teaching of what happens at the Great White Throne in Revelation 20:11-15 when those who are cast into hell are judged out of the books of works, "according to what they had done" (vs.12, 14).
-Infants are incapable of such decisions and actions.
+Infants are incapable of such decisions.